wenikore/EclipseInic/README.md

 # EclipseInic
-Configuration of eclipse ini personalited
+Configuration of eclipse ini personalited for debian with KDE for fix of blinking of icons and editor